icyguider/icyguider.github.io/_posts/2022-01-03-Convert-CSharp-Tools-To-PowerShell.md

 ![alt text](https://i.imgur.com/5kwkeo5.png)

-Now that we’ve made our two desired modifications to BetterSafetyKatz, we can now compile the program and convert it into a PowerShell script.
+Now that we’ve made our two desired modifications to BetterSafetyKatz, we can compile the program and convert it into a PowerShell script.
 This is done exactly the same as we did before by first encoding the file to a base64 blob and assigning the blob to a variable in a function.
 We then add a line to decode the blob and load the compiled file into memory.
 Finally, we add a line that will execute the loaded file by calling the program’s Main method with the correct class and namespace.

 The final PowerShell script will look like so: